BootNodeDev/dAppBooster/SUBGRAPHS.md

 ### `PUBLIC_SUBGRAPHS_API_KEY`

-The API Key you need to create and retrieve from https://thegraph.com/studio/apikeys/
+You need to create and retrieve the API key from https://thegraph.com/studio/apikeys/

 ### `PUBLIC_SUBGRAPHS_<DEVELOPMENT|PRODUCTION>_URL`